svaksha/Julia.jl/Mathematics.md

 + [juliaSpot](https://github.com/slimgroup/juliaSpot) :: The Julia implementation of the Spot Linear Algebra Package.
 + [KrylovSolvers.jl](https://github.com/cfbaptista/KrylovSolvers.jl) :: Solve sparse linear systems in an efficient and iterative manner with Krylov Solvers.
 + [LinearAlgebra.jl](https://github.com/andreasnoack/LinearAlgebra.jl) :: Eigenvalue and -vector calculations in Julia.
++ [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl) :: A Julia package for defining and working with linear maps, also known as linear transformations or linear operators acting on vectors.
+The only requirement for a LinearMap is that it can act on a vector (by multiplication) efficiently.
 + [LMesh.jl](https://bitbucket.org/maurow/lmesh.jl) :: A Mesh package that implements the type of mesh sugessted by Logg (2012).
 + [LDA.jl](https://github.com/remusao/LDA.jl) :: Linear Discriminant Analysis and Kernel Fisher Analysis.
 + [LLLplus.jl](https://github.com/christianpeel/LLLplus.jl) :: LLL lattice reduction, sphere decoder, and related lattice tools.